Sagrada Família: 21st century

 In 2012, Barcelona-born Jordi Faulí i Oller took over as architect of the project.
 Mark Burry of New Zealand serves as Executive Architect and Researcher.
 Sculptures by J. Busquets, Etsuro Sotoo and Josep Maria Subirachs decorate the fantastical façades.

 Chief architect Jordi Faulí announced in October 2015 that construction was 70 percent complete and had entered its final phase of raising six immense steeples.
-The steeples and most of the church's structure were planned to be completed by 2026, the centennial of Gaudí's death; as of a 2017 estimate, decorative elements should be complete by 2030 or 2032.
+Those steeples and most of the church's structure were planned to be completed by 2026, the centennial of Gaudí's death; as of a 2017 estimate, decorative elements should be complete by 2030 or 2032.
 Visitor entrance fees of €15 to €20 finance the annual construction budget of €25 million.
 Completion of the structure will use post-tensioned stone.

 Starting on 9 July 2017, an international mass is celebrated at the basilica every Sunday and holy day of obligation, at 9 a.m., and is open to the public (until the church is full).
 Occasionally, Mass is celebrated at other times, where attendance requires an invitation.
 When masses are scheduled, instructions to obtain an invitation are posted on the basilica's website.
 In addition, visitors may pray in the chapel of the Blessed Sacrament and Penitence.

-The stone initially used in its construction came from the Montserrat mountain, but it became clear that as quarrying there went deeper, the stone was increasingly fragile and an alternative source had to be found.
-Since 2018 stone of the type needed to complete the construction has been sourced from the Withnell Quarry in Brinscall, near Chorley, England.
+The stone that was originally used in the construction came from Montjuïc, but as quarrying progressed to deeper levels, the stone became increasingly fragile and an alternative source had to be found.
+Since 2018, stone of the type needed to complete the construction has been sourced from the Withnell Quarry in Brinscall, near Chorley, England.

-On 31 October 2025 Sagrada Família became the world’s tallest church after a part of its central tower was lifted into place and reached 162.91 m, surpassing Ulm Minster (161.53 m).
-The tower is intended to reach 172 m when completed, expected in 2026.
+On 30 October 2025, Sagrada Família became the world's tallest church after a part of its central tower was lifted into place and reached 162.91 m, surpassing Ulm Minster (161.53 m).
+The tower reached its full height of 172.5 m on 20 February 2026.
+The tallest central spire (reaching 172.5 meters) represents Jesus Christ.
+Gaudí specifically designed this tower to be one metre shorter than Barcelona’s Montjuïc hill, believing that his man-made creation should not surpass God's natural work.
+On 10 June 2026, Pope Leo XIV blessed and inaugurated the completed Tower of Jesus Christ at the basilica during his visit to Spain, coinciding with the centenary of Antoni Gaudí's death.